Thermodynamic speed limits for mechanical work

-Generating work efficiently is a critical consideration in physical systems and devices, but also the dynamical functions of living systems.
-Systems that are small, and driven stochastically, present particular challenges to the theoretical prediction of the work that can be accomplished in a given amount of time, but also the practical design of optimal protocols in fluctuation-induced motion~\cite{brown2017toward}.
-The bounds on the minimum time to accomplish an amount of work here are both theoretically rigorous and, as we have shown, can be implemented in practice.
-They can be seen as a relationship between stochastic observables that can be manipulated to bound an unknown quantity from others that are directly measurable.
-In the differential limit, the stochastic first law of thermodynamics leads to the stochastic first law of thermodynamic speeds.
-Both bounds hold for systems that are open and driven, under any stochastic dynamics.
+Generating work is a critical aspect of physical systems and devices, but also the dynamical functions of living systems.
+Systems that are small, and driven stochastically, present particular challenges to the prediction of work that can be accomplished in a given amount of time, but also the practical design of optimal protocols in fluctuation-induced motion~\cite{brown2017toward}.
+The bounds here on the minimum time to accomplish mechanical work\jrg{, heat, or internal energy} are theoretically grounded and can be implemented in practice.
+They are a relationship between stochastic observables that can be manipulated to bound an unknown quantity from others that are directly measurable. \jrg{The extrinsic and intrinsic and speed relations here hold for systems that are both open and driven.
+By clarifying the distinction between extrinsic and intrinsic timescales, we can turn the stochastic first law of thermodynamics into a corollary relating thermodynamic speeds.}